 Are you amazed by all the gorgeous painted furniture pieces you’ve been seeing on social media?
 Are you considering trying your first chalk painting project?
-If so, I am going to give you five tips for success with your first chalk paint project!
+If so, I am going to give you five chalk paint tips for success with your first furniture makeover project!

 Chalk painting furniture is not rocket science!
 It really is simple and tons of fun!
 And honestly, if I can do it, anyone can!
 You can certainly pick up a can of chalk paint and just start on your project without any tips at all!
 But with just a few pointers, you will be happier with your finished project and enjoy the process more!
 Oh, and by the way, I want to warn you that chalk painting furniture is very addictive!